watsona22/E-Commerce-App/README.md

 ## Usage

 The js file can be used to understand the dynamic code that supports the application.
+Here is a link to the application walkthrough for your reference: https://drive.google.com/file/d/1hJqcBk89tnjuVrL4kxIKISwbPCzQj3lJ/view

 ## Credits
 The project was completed with help from the course materials and assistance from Bootcamp tutor, Erik Hirsch.